Maurice Thorez

 Maurice Thorez ([mɔʁis tɔʁɛz, moʁ-]; 28 April 1900 – 11 July 1964) was a French politician and longtime leader of the French Communist Party (PCF) from 1930 until his death.
 He also served as Deputy Prime Minister of France from 1946 to 1947.

-Pre-War
+Pre-war

 Thorez, born in Noyelles-Godault, Pas-de-Calais, became a coal miner at the age of 12.
 He joined the French Section of the Workers' International (SFIO) in 1919 and was imprisoned several times for his political activism.
 After the 1920 split in the SFIO led to the formation of the French Communist Party (PCF) in December 1920, Thorez became party secretary in 1923 and, in 1930, general secretary of the party, a position he held until his death.
 After he took office as secretary general, he was supported by Soviet leader Joseph Stalin and the Communist Party of the Soviet Union.
+Throughout his tenure, Thorez was a Stalinist.

 In 1932 Thorez became the companion of Jeannette Vermeersch; they had three sons before marrying in 1947, and remained married until his death.